HimanshuSinha025/TinDog/README.md

 # TinDog
-This website is a Dog's Tinder
+This Landing page is a Dog's Tinder which find the perfect match for your dog's.